UWHustle/UWHustle.github.io/pmem/index.md

 This section describes how to provision a host with PMem.
 If you are simply emulating PMem in DRAM, you can skip to the next section.

+0. (Required if the device is already provisioned in a different mode) Clear existing namespaces and goals.
+    ```bash
+    ndctl destroy-namespace -f all
+    ipmctl delete -goal
+    systemctl reboot
+    ```
 1. Create a memory allocation goal.
 To configure all the PMem capacity in Memory Mode, run the following command.

     ```bash